sorrynofocus/Jotter/NoBuild/Notes.md

 - Added other settings based off settings.xaml UI.
 - Added new file under NoBuild: DataFile-SettingsMgr.xml that best describes the settings structure.
 TODO: Configuration needs to be documented.
 - Prototype saving/loading window position is working.

+## 2024-12-18 11:15
+- MAJOR overhaul on UI just for settings and themes!
+Heavy modification in getting window.resources moved into theme shared resources!
+  With this new work, re-connecting the UI elements to styles was a _pain!_
+- Able to get dark, light, and default mode working.
+Added new files under /Utils/Themes:
+  DarkTheme.xaml (dark mode theme), DefaultTheme.xaml (default "note" mode theme), LightTheme.xaml (light mode theme), SharedResources.xaml
+  (shared UI element styles on the MainWindow)
+- Modded the app.xaml to create resource dictionary.
+- Themes will continue...
+The Settings Manager UI would need the XAML to be updated.
+Also need to move SwitchTheme(string themeName) to the /utils/themes under its own .cs file.
+This way the mainwindow, notetemplate, and settings can all use the theme switcher.
+- Managed to get the Theme settings to work and save/load theme settings by importing settings manager.
+Need to import logging manager.
+- Moved SwitchTheme() over to settings area.
+Theme will now change.
+- Side thought: May want to move the date/time on the notes heqader from the left towards the right side.

+Notes on themes: This was a challenge.
+First, create the themes: light and dark mode was created.
+Under properties sheet, for each theme, make it _as a resource_ so it can be compiled with the project.
+Then, app.xaml was modded to add resource dictionary.
+Then, function created: SwitchTheme(string themeName) that can switch the themes out.
+When creating themes ALL elements must be touched or the binding will not happen correctly.
+Previously, I thought a few UI elements could not be touched, or modded, but this is untrue.
+I've discovered if you created a theme and tried to run the application with no interaction, this means an exception happened.
+Try running bare bones debugging by starting to main.
+Before main hits, the app.xml will be read in.
+When that's read in, you'll see defaultthemes.xaml is read in.
+Before that whole resource has processed you'll see defaulttheme.xaml also depends on SharedResources.xaml.
+Typically a crash will tell you the line number where it failed but you have to trace _which_ file it is.
+In this case, the SharedResources.xaml is where it could happen.

+## 2024-12-20 12:01
+- Themes themes, themes...
+Just working on adjuting the color to be a bit more modern and easy on eyes..
+Trying ot a get a solid default style and then I'll make then for dark and light mode.
+No coding now.
+- https://redketchup.io/color-picker is a _great_ tool site.
+- Stopped on tracking down the light blue borderline when mouse hovers over a note.
+The border is a light blue thin line.
+  Need to track down.
+I _see_ it at the _txtTitle_ but the _blueish_ color isn't defined.
+Not sure where it's at right now.

+## 2024-12-23 -> 24 1:01am
+- Working with the ListView.ItemContainerStyle changing the behavior of the border and appearance of being elevated.
+This was a bit difficult to figure out.
+Still working with the default theme.
+Once I get it locked in, I'll move to the dark and light themes clean ups.

+## 2024-12-24 -> 10:21pm
+- Still working with themes.
+Have been moving stuff around to make it more organized.
+Added better UI mostly for the default theme with better colors and styles.
+Added elevated 3-d look for the notes to make it more readable.
+- Added function in NoteManager.cs -  SearchContext().
+This improves the searching in the mainwindow.
+- Added new functions for the search in NoteTemplateEditor
+- Select all text on notes title editing.
+- Added theme for notes editor.
+- Stopped on mainwindow private void OpenSelectedNote()) - working on settings of a previously opened note, if possible.
+We're saving the window pos and dim.All the notes are saved  in the settings manager using the NoteSettings class.

+## 2024-12-25 -> 1:08pm
+- Merry Christmas, but I'm designing.
+- Large changes in SettingsMgr.cs to handle the note settings, individually.
+- WHile working in NoiteManager, it was revealed that removing a note, is done by locating a title.
+The need to move to NoteID is more suggested.
+  Here's the TODO in NoteManager under the RemoveNote() func: TODO -> remove note by ID.
+Not by title.
+Create func: RemoveNoteByIdIndex() code implementation example: noteManager.RemoveNoteByIdIndex(idIndexer.Value);
+- Tested the new NoteSettings functionality for note POS DIM (position/dimension) configuration.